arrownj/odps/intl.en-US/Development/SQL/Builtin functions/Aggregate functions.md

 -   Parameters

-    value: the column whose median value is to be calculated.
+    value: the column whose median value you want to calculate.
 The column must be of the DOUBLE or DECIMAL type.
 If the specified column is of the STRING or BIGINT type, the values in the column are implicitly converted to those of the DOUBLE type before calculation.
 If the specified column is of another data type, an error is returned.

 -   Return value